-You may not think of obesity as a serious health condition, but did you know that it can actually cause pain when sitting?
-Studies have shown that being overweight can lead to back and joint pain, as well as other health problems.
+You may not think of obesity as a severe health condition, but did you know that it can cause pain when sitting?
+Studies have shown that being overweight can lead to back and joint pain and other health problems.
 If you’re struggling with obesity and are in pain every time you sit down, it’s time to make some changes.
-Check out this post for tips on how to start losing weight and improving your health.
+Check out this post for tips on losing weight and improving your health.

 If you are experiencing pain while sitting, I believe I can help.
 My YouTube channel, 30 years of Chiropractic practice, trained ergonomist, published book, engineered solutions, and successful Kickstarter campaign makes me an expert on this subject!

 Belly fat can be incredibly frustrating.
 Not only does it make you look and feel less than your best, but it can also be a sign of underlying health issues.
 For many people, carrying extra weight around their middle is physically and emotionally uncomfortable.
 Excess belly fat can lead to back pain, indigestion, and other problems.
 And, of course, freighting your appearance can take a toll on your self-esteem.
 If you’re carrying extra weight in your belly, you can take steps to slim down and feel better.
 With a healthy diet and regular exercise, you can shed those unwanted pounds and start feeling good about yourself again.
 Don’t let belly fat hold you back from living your best life.

 My Top Tip on How to Avoid Chronic Pain When Seated